El Palacio Real de Aranjuez

 Aranjuez - the finishing touches

-article the author noted that whilst diplomats were the most important group to visit Aranjuez (for obvious reasons), the site also attracted those who included Spain in the Grand Tour.
-Henry Swinbourne (1743-1803), the English travel writer, wrote in 1799 on Aranjuez for here are numberless avenues of aged elms on a perfect level; green banks to rest upon, near a fine meandering river; fountains and shady groves; plenty of milk and butter, and vegetables in great perfection”.
+In this article the author noted that whilst diplomats were the most important group to visit Aranjuez (for obvious reasons), the site also attracted those who included Spain in the Grand Tour.
+Henry Swinbourne (1743-1803), the English travel writer, wrote in 1799 on Aranjuez “for here are numberless avenues of aged elms on a perfect level; green banks to rest upon, near a fine meandering river; fountains and shady groves; plenty of milk and butter, and vegetables in great perfection”.
 It looks as if Aranjuez slowly became included in the 'sights worth seeing' along with Granada and Córdoba.

-palacio.
+In fact throughout the 18th C Aranjuez saw the planting of exotic arboreal species, increasing the tree-lined promenades around the palacio.
 From 1732, new streets, such as La Estrella, were lined with black poplars, lime trees and chestnut trees.
 Carlos III insisted that the territory be organised so that spaces were delimited by tree-lined promenades, that pastures were set aside for the stud farms and the cattle farm, and that diversified crops were managed through a series of farmhouses.
 For a more detailed review of the landscape and agricultural developments in Aranjuez check out this article, and below we have a painting dated from 1830 by the court painter Fernando Brambila.

-palacio we will spend a few minutes on the favourite architect of Carlos III, Francesco Sabatini (1722-1797) who 'created' or perhaps more precisely 'finished off' the Aranjuez as we see it today.
+As a final step before moving to the interior of the palacio we will spend a few minutes on the favourite architect of Carlos III, Francesco Sabatini (1722-1797) who 'created' or perhaps more precisely 'finished off' the Aranjuez as we see it today.
 Wikipedia points out Sabatini was an early Neo-classical architect who drew his inspiration from Renaissance architecture rather than Roman or Greek ruins.
 So he was interested in symmetry, proportion, and geometry, and to achieve his objectives he used orderly arrangements of columns, pilasters, lintels, semi-circular arches, domes, niches and aedicula (small shrines).
 All this manifested itself in an interest in classical or 'triumphal' arches and gateways, corner towers, balustrades (also on roof tops), and courtyards.
 While all this might look overly decorative, Sabatini was known for his functional, sober and utilitarian architecture, probable in part due to his military education.

 Sabatini added the two wings to Aranjuez as ordered by Carlos III.
 But the problem was to make the old and new coexist through some form of symbolic content.
 Also the addition of the two wings would change dramatically both the size of the palacio and the dimension of the urban spaced occupied, the word ostentatious comes to mind.
 At the time (and still today) people approached the palacio from the side and back, and little was made of the main façade.
 What Sabertini did was create a monumental 'patio de honor' that linked to the open gardens through a tree-lined fan of streets (highlighting regularity and symmetry).
 His use of cornices and balustrades remained a constant in the architectural modifications and renovations that would follow.
 With the new space provided in the wings, and the inclusion of a new Royal chapel, the entire court dynamics in the building changed.

-… The palace is not superb, but it has the look of comfort…".
+As one observer wrote at the time "… The palace is not superb, but it has the look of comfort…".

 For more information on the building and restoration work check out this extensive analysis performed by Elitsa Vensislavova Bozhkova in her doctorate thesis on art history.